mare-imbrium/film-list-wiki/README.md

 ## List of films and urls

-This is meant to be a comprehensive list of American and British films with their wikipedia URLS.
+This is meant to be a *pretty* comprehensive list of American and British films with their wikipedia URLS.

 There are two directories here, American films and British films.